padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 2

 Archetype 2 is inverse of Archetype 1.
 Instead of targeting individual brokers, it targets all brokers in the virutal cluster providing the effect of a *fan-in* architecture: **many publishers and one subscriber**.
-Since each receiver has one active subscriber, they receive non-duplicate messages from one of the brokers.
-As far as the application is concerned, there is no difference between Archetype 1 and Archetype 2.
-They both send and receive messages via their respective virtual cluster.
-Archetype 2 is useful in an environment where the reachability of IoT devices is not guaranteed due to poor wireless networks, device mobility and failures, firewalls, etc. Unlike Archetype 1, which expects a stable network for the publisher to reach all the IoT devices, Archetype 2 broadcasts to all the brokers allowing each IoT device to receive data regardless of the network issues.
+Since each receiver has one active subscriber, they receive messages from only one broker.
+From the applicaton perspective, there is no difference between Archetype 1 and Archetype 2.
+They both send and receive messages via their respective virtual cluster with the same result.
+Archetype 2 is useful in an environment where the reachability of IoT devices is not guaranteed due to poor wireless networks, device mobility and failures, firewalls, and etc. Unlike Archetype 1, which relies on a stable network for the publisher to reach endpoints, Archetype 2 relies on broadcasted messages to reach endpoints regardless of network issues.

 ```yaml
 defaultCluster: edge